Helping remote caregivers support aging parents from anywhere

 Learn the five technology categories that can help you support aging parents from anywhere, reduce daily worry, and create a simpler home safety setup.

-Checklist included Plain-English guide Family and pro friendly
+✓ Checklist included ✓ Plain-English guide ✓ Family & professional friendly

 Start small and attach the technology to a specific pain point.
-A single voice assistant or doorbell camera is often an easier starting point than a huge system.
+A single voice assistant or doorbell camera is often an easier starting point than a full system.
+RAFTECH can help you identify the one or two changes that will make the biggest difference with the least resistance.

-No. Overdoing it usually creates resistance.
-A better approach is intentional placement tied to actual concerns such as entry awareness or missed visitors.
+No. Overdoing it usually creates resistance and privacy concerns.
+A better approach is intentional placement tied to actual concerns — such as entry awareness or missed visitors — rather than blanket surveillance.

 Yes.
-The professional offer is built for CAPS specialists and related providers who want better caregiver education materials and AgeTech guidance.
+The professional offer is built for CAPS specialists and related aging-in-place providers who want better caregiver education materials, co-branded content, and AgeTech guidance to extend the value of their services.

-Either book a consultation for a personalized plan or download the free guide and start with the S.A.F.E. framework.
+Either book a consultation for a personalized plan, or download the free guide and start with the S.A.F.E. framework overview.
+Both give you a clearer picture of what to prioritize and why.